bassmanitram/actions-for-nautilus/README.md

 its complex C implementation (I'm a perfectly competent C programmer, mind!).

-I was convinced that a much less complex implementation of most of the main functionality (outside of a configuration UI) was possible using Python and the glue to Nautilus found in the `nautilus-python` framework, and by using a far more semantically relevant configuration format such as JSON.
+I was convinced that a much less complex implementation of most of the main functionality was possible using Python and the glue to Nautilus found in the `nautilus-python` framework, and by using a far more semantically relevant configuration format such as JSON and adapting an existing JSON editor UI rather than building a configuration UI from scratch.

 I think I have proved my point :)